tvtaerum/mapCOVID_USA/README.md

 ### Challenges and requirements

-In order to do investigations on factors associated with COVID-19, you may wish to create maps, whether by county or by zip code.
+In order to do investigations on factors associated with and disease, you may wish to create maps, whether by county or by zip code.
 Ideally you'd like it to be html files and it ought to allow you to hover over the county and get additional information.
-This may seem like an easy task.
-After all, there are many attractive mapping programs available on the Internet, some are "free", there are a few examples for each of the features you might wish to make use of.
+While there are many attractive mapping programs available on the Internet and some are "free", you may be astonished at how frequently they are wrong or don't work.

-In point of fact, there are few projects more difficult.
-Data for counties and zipcodes appear and disappear like ghosts in the night.
+The primary challenge has to do with data disappearing and their formats changing day to day.
 A site that was available a week ago is down for service.
-Shape files have difficult to find errors in them (you'll be amazed how many are wrong).
+Shape files have difficult to find errors in them (and some are wrong).
 The format for files containing COVID-19 data changes depending on the dates, where cases are found and the reporting preferences of each state.
 Providers which promise to let you use their code for "free", constantly ask if you'd like to pay.
 Code that is supposed to work when you are offline rarely works offline.
-Much of the advice provided is out of date.
+Some of the advice provided on the Internet for many packages is out of date.

 There are two requirements to consider here:  data sources and output.
 The input files require multiple shapefiles (state/county/zip code/lakes/rivers), labels for the shapefiles, COVID-19 data, and demographic information such as population, income, race/ethnic distributions, and age distributions.
 The output files require html code, scripts, and svg code.

 So what might the required tasks be?
 Create shape files for U.S. counties, decorate with detailed informations such as waterbodies, get the latest COVID-19 data, download census information, add additional information about counties, and transform the results to html files.